-1,511 shares, of our common stock are reserved for issuance under the 2014 Equity Incentive Plan as awards to employees, directors, consultants, advisors and other service providers.
-There are no outstanding equity awards as of December 31, 2017 as reserved under the 2014 Equity Incentive Plan.
+100,000 shares, of our common stock are reserved for issuance under the 2018 Incentive Plan as awards to employees, directors, consultants, advisors and other service providers.

 Compensation Committee Interlocks and Insider Participation

 None of our executive officers serves as a member of the Board of Directors or compensation committee of any other entity that has one or more of its executive officers serving as a member of our Board of Directors.